nullthefirst/nullthefirst/README.md

 Hi there, my name is Ninte Dangana.

+I am a software engineer turned product advisor.
 As a t-shaped entrepreneur, I help businesses make data-driven decisions.

 I live by a simple philosophy:
 > "...
 From one thing, you must know ten thousand things.
 To do so, attain the Way of Strategy."